 However, for new or growing ecommerce stores, it’s important that you get great conversions, which means you can’t just depend on traffic alone.

 Instead of showing your store to your visitor and then never seeing 97% of them, why not grab their email addresses so you can give yourself a second, third, fourth and more chances?

-That’s the power of list-building: to allow you ample chances to convert subscribers into buyers.
+That’s the power of email list-building: to allow you ample chances to convert subscribers into repeat customers.

 To be more specific, there are 5 great advantages to converting visitors into subscribers: